Oberon00/cpptutorial/proc/types-and-vars.rst

 .. rubric:: Footnotes

-.. [#underscorenames] In fact, such names are not acutally invalid but they are reserved for :dfn:`the implementation`, that is the compiler and the standard library.
+.. [#underscorenames] In fact, such names are not actually invalid but they are reserved for :dfn:`the implementation`, that is the compiler and the standard library.
 The same applies to names containing multiple underscores in a row.
 .. [#emptyfractional] You can leave out the ``0`` after the ``.``, i.e. ``1.``
    means the same as ``1.0``.
 .. [#inputerr] We will cover what happens when you enter an invalid value